LappleApple/awesome-leading-and-managing/Influence-Delegation-and-Decision-Making.md

 ### Decision-Making

+- [Act Last, Read the Room, and Taste the Soup](http://randsinrepose.com/archives/act-last-read-the-room-and-taste-the-soup) - by Rands in Repose.
+Takeaway: In times of decision-making, it's best to go last in expressing your views because by this time, everyone else has provided context you'll need to make the best decision.
+Also, take the temperature of whatever room you're in so you can communicate effectively, and don't micromanage.

 - [Business Value Game](https://www.agile42.com/en/business-value-game/) - by Andrea Tomasini.
 Takeaway: an interactive game in which a "product management board" of stakeholders decides, in a manner inspired by Planning Poker, which goals to prioritize based on relative value to the business.

 - [“Do We All Agree” Is a Terrible Question](https://medium.com/@hunterwalk/do-we-all-agree-is-a-terrible-question-14499769591b) - by Hunter Walk.
 Takeaway: We often confuse 'collaboration' with 'consensus.'
 The former is about engaging a group of people to work together and discuss ideas.
 It aims to make the whole greater than the sum of its parts.
 The best leaders are certainly collaborative."